-- a) Where agricultural uses and non-agricultural uses interface outside of settlement areas, land use compatibility will be achieved: - i) in accordance with all applicable Municipal by-laws; - ii) in accordance will all Provincial requirements, including Provincial Plans and minimum distance separation, as applicable; - iii) by avoiding adverse effects on the agricultural system, where possible; and, - iv) in instances where avoidance of adverse effects on the agricultural system is not possible, by minimizing and mitigating adverse effects on the agricultural system in accordance with Provincial requirements. - b) Where subsection a) requires mitigation, measures should be incorporated as part of the non-agricultural uses, as appropriate, within the area being developed. - 17.2.3 Where agricultural uses are permitted by this Plan, a full range of value-retaining facilities that process agricultural commodities are also permitted.
+- a) Where agricultural uses and non-agricultural uses interface outside of settlement areas, land use compatibility will be achieved: - i) in accordance with all applicable Municipal by-laws; - ii) in accordance will all Provincial requirements, including Provincial Plans and Minimum Distance Separation, as applicable; - iii) by avoiding adverse impacts on the agricultural system, where possible; and, - iv) in instances where avoidance of adverse impacts on the agricultural system is not possible, by minimizing and mitigating adverse impacts on the agricultural system in accordance with Provincial requirements. - b) Where subsection a) requires mitigation, measures should be incorporated as part of the non-agricultural uses, as appropriate, within the area being developed.

+- 17.2.3 Where agricultural uses are permitted by this Plan, a full range of value-retaining facilities that process agricultural commodities are also permitted.
 Examples of agriculture-based value-retaining facilities include facilities involving refrigeration (cold storage), controlled-atmosphere storage, freezing, cleaning, grading, drying (e.g., grains, oilseeds, tobacco), as well as simple, bulk packaging that helps maintain the quality of farm commodities.
-Value-retaining facilities may also include operations that

-- provide a minimum amount of processing to make a farm commodity saleable, such as grading eggs, evaporating maple syrup and extracting honey. - 17.2.4 In order to provide farmers with the ability to carry out normal farm practices, all new development within Prime Agricultural Area and Rural Lands will be set back from agricultural operations in accordance with the applicable Provincial minimum distance separation formula and guidelines, or in accordance with the zoning by-law, as amended.
-In addition, new and/or expanded livestock facilities will be set back from existing non-agricultural uses in accordance with the applicable Provincial minimum distance separation formula. - 17.2.5 An official plan amendment will be required to permit the following non-agricultural uses in the Prime Agricultural Area: - a) limited non-residential uses, provided that all of the following are demonstrated: - i) the proposed use complies with the minimum distance separation formulae; - ii) there is an identified need within the planning horizon of this Plan for additional land to be designated to accommodate the proposed use; and, - iii) alternative locations have been evaluated, and - there are no reasonable alternative locations that avoid Prime Agricultural Areas, to the satisfaction of the Town; and, - there are no reasonable alternative locations in Prime Agricultural Areas with lower priority agricultural lands, to the satisfaction of the Town. - 17.2.6 The full range of existing and new agricultural uses, agriculture-related uses, on-farm diversified uses, and normal farm practices within the Natural Heritage System for the Growth Plan will be permitted subject to the Growth Plan and the policies of this Plan.
-New buildings or structures for agricultural uses, agriculture-related uses, on-farm diversified uses are not subject to the policies applicable to the Natural Heritage System for the Growth Plan, except for policies that apply to key natural heritage features, key hydrologic features and key hydrologic areas. - 17.2.7 The full range of existing and new agricultural uses, agriculture-related uses, on-farm diversified uses, and normal farm practices within the Natural Heritage System for the Greenbelt Plan will be permitted subject to the Greenbelt Plan and the policies of this Plan.
-New buildings or structures for agricultural uses, agriculture-related uses, onfarm diversified uses are not subject to the policies applicable to the Natural Heritage
+Value-retaining facilities may also include operations that provide a minimum amount of processing to make a farm commodity saleable, such as grading eggs, evaporating maple syrup and extracting honey. - 17.2.4 In order to provide farmers with the ability to carry out normal farm practices, all new development within Prime Agricultural Area and Rural Lands will be set back from agricultural operations in accordance with the applicable Provincial minimum distance separation formula and guidelines, or in accordance with the zoning by-law, as amended.
+In addition, new and/or expanded livestock facilities will be set back from existing non-agricultural uses in accordance with the applicable Provincial minimum distance separation formula. - 17.2.5 An official plan amendment will be required to permit the following non-agricultural uses in the prime agricultural area: - a) limited non-residential uses, provided that all of the following are demonstrated: - i) the proposed use complies with the minimum distance separation formulae; - ii) there is an identified need within the planning horizon of this Plan for additional land to be designated to accommodate the proposed use; and - iii) alternative locations have been evaluated, and - there are no reasonable alternative locations that avoid prime agricultural areas, to the satisfaction of the Town; and - there are no reasonable alternative locations in prime agricultural areas with lower priority agricultural lands, to the satisfaction of the Town. - 17.2.6 The full range of existing and new agricultural uses, agriculture-related uses, on-farm diversified uses, and normal farm practices within the Natural Heritage System for the Growth Plan will be permitted subject to the Growth Plan and the policies of this Plan.
+New buildings or structures for agricultural uses, agriculture-related uses, on-farm diversified uses are not subject to the policies applicable to the Natural Heritage System for the Growth Plan, except for policies that apply to key natural heritage features, key hydrologic features and key hydrologic areas.